liy-che/youtube-video-duration/README.md

 current speed
 :white_check_mark: Know your YouTube Shorts: know video length, change video speed, skip through video

+### Flexibility
 :white_check_mark: Continue using your favorite shortcuts already provided by YouTube
-:white_check_mark: Tailor the extension to your liking with settings
+:white_check_mark: Tailor appearance and functionalities to your liking with settings in the extension popup

 ## 💥 Keyboard shortcuts 💥